BenBarlev/colocWE/readme.md

 The  3 bigest "better deal with" are:

-1. #Overload - too much comments in too many difrent dabets. "everything has olready been said" (thats not true but for now its fine)
+1. Overload - too much comments in too many difrent dabets. "everything has olready been said" (thats not true but for now its fine)

-2. ##Echo-chamber -we are soruonded by bariers that not leting us see the whole picture. in short-
+2. Echo-chamber -we are soruonded by bariers that not leting us see the whole picture. in short-

           we are exposed to the thought we already agree with

             behind this lay the barrier of language

-and if you solve that then good luck with "Culture" and "Value"
+          and when you solve that then good luck with "Culture" and "Values".

-3. #Structure / #Present# / #Visualiz  / Coharent# (?) - they all mean the same thing.
+3. Structure / Present# / Visualiz  / Coharent (?) - they all mean the same thing.